 Anyone with a good enough credit score should apply for a general-purpose credit card over a store card.
 In most cases, you can find much better deals and interest rates through these offers.
 Below are some great credit cards that fulfill the same purposes as the above-mentioned store cards.

 Unlike store credit cards, the Discover it® - Cashback Match™ is also extremely valuable when used at a variety of stores.
 As we mentioned, the 5% categories rotate throughout the year, giving you plenty of opportunities to earn great cash back on your other purchases.
-For example, the categories in 2016 included things like ground transportation and home improvement stores.

 Department & Clothing Stores: Chase Freedom®